devnich/python-programming/README.md

 ### Use `if` statements to control whether or not a block of code is executed

 An `if` statement (more properly called a conditional statement) controls whether some block of code is executed or not.
-Structure is similar to a `for` statement:

--   First line opens with `if` and ends with a colon
--   Body containing one or more statements is indented (usually by 4 spaces)

     mass = 3.54
     if mass > 3.0: